AI CRO

 How we apply this in client engagements

-At GoGoChimp, pricing-page CRO is a 4-phase engagement: diagnostic audit (week 1) → hypothesis prioritisation by lift potential and effort (week 1) → sequential A/B testing using the 99 Rule (weeks 2-12) → lift measurement and rollback if needed (week 12+).
-The 28-34% conversion lifts our SaaS clients see come from running 6-9 of these patterns in sequence, not from picking one and hoping.
+At GoGoChimp, pricing-page CRO is a 4-phase engagement: diagnostic audit (week 1), hypothesis prioritisation by lift potential and effort (week 1), sequential A/B testing using the 99 Rule (weeks 2-12), and lift measurement with rollback if needed (week 12+).
+The 28-34% conversion lifts our SaaS clients see come from running 6-9 of these patterns in sequence.
+Not from picking one and hoping.

 The patterns interact.
-A comparison table lifts conversion by 8-12% on its own — paired with a FAQ block and named-customer logos above it, the combined lift is 18-24%.
+A comparison table lifts conversion by 8-12% on its own.
+Paired with an FAQ block and named-customer logos above it, the combined lift is 18-24%.
 The order matters because each pattern reduces a different friction.
+Get them in the wrong order and you cap the ceiling.

 FAQ